 A new, blank map uses whatever projection we assign to it when creating the map with the New Map dialog.

-A map has a projection that it uses, that is, a coordinate system, which we can see in the Component pane.
-The Component pane will also report the projections used by the active layer in the map.
+A map has a projection that it uses, that is, a coordinate system, which we can see in the Info pane.
+The Component tab in the Info pane will also report the projections used by the active layer in the map.

 The components which appear as layers in a map window can have different coordinate systems from the map window.
 The map window will automatically convert on the fly those different coordinate systems into the map's coordinate system to display such layers in the map.